Copenhagen’s top things to do on your 2-days trip to the capital of Denmark. Tivoli Gardens, Little Mermaid & Nyhavn have to be on your list!

 “Located 150 yards from Kongens Nytorv Square, Generator Copenhagen offers budget accommodations, a late-night bar and free Wi-Fi throughout the property.
 Kongens Nytorv Metro Station is 5 minutes’ walk away.”

 “Right by City Hall Square in central Copenhagen, this elegant hotel features Nordic cuisine, a popular bar and individually designed rooms with modern décor, flat-screen TVs and free Wi-Fi.
 Tivoli Gardens and Strøget shopping street is within a short walk of Scandic Palace.
 Copenhagen International Airport is 6 miles away.”

 Need more inspiration?
-Browse the map to find a hotel your favourite part of Copenhagen:
+Find hotel your favourite part of Copenhagen.